 Public entities are legislated by the constitution, their own acts, the Public Finance Management Act, Treasury Regulations and practice, as issued by Provincial and National Treasury.

-While complying with the Dube TradePort Corporation Act, the Public Finance Management Act and other applicable regulations, the organisation is committed to applying the appropriate principles contained in King III.
+While complying with the Dube TradePort Corporation Act, the Public Finance Management Act and other applicable regulations, the organisation is committed to applying the appropriate principles contained in the King Report.
 In so doing, the organisation aims to achieve compliant self-regulation, while practising world-class governance standards and meeting the needs for transparency, accountability, integrity and ethical business standards.

 The Board is responsible for Dube TradePort Corporation’s system of corporate governance and for ensuring the consistent application of governance principles within the organisation's operations.